 Globalization, climate change and mobile information societies are at the heart of research and teaching of Geographers at the University of Zurich.
 Following the slogan "One Earth - Many Worlds" we engage with topics of public relevance, be it in Switzerland, in Los Angeles, in remote mountainous regions, in rural areas of the global south, or in cyberspace.
 Close cooperation with private and public organizations ensures that our findings have real societal benefits.

-Variability and evolution of global land surface phenology over the past three decades
+Variability and evolution of global land surface phenology

 Land Surface Phenology is the study of seasonal patterns of variation in vegetated land surfaces as observed from remote sensing.